Eknathreddy09/lab-lc-helloworld/workshop/content/exercises/01-sample-content.md

 ################ Upgrade section in progress, but you can still try #######################

 In this workshop, TKG version used is v1.4.1
-For detailed of Installation procedure refer to official vmware doc.
+For detailed Installation procedure refer to official vmware doc.
 We have already installed the required CLI tools for this workshop.

 ```dashboard:open-url
 url: https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-index.html